Author David T. Wolf

 Crime novels

-If you're looking for indie crime fiction, you've come to the right place!
+If you're looking for twisted crime fiction, you've come to the right place!
 Dave Wolf has written a small but tasty collection of crime novels, all of which have garnered high praise from perhaps the toughest reading crowd of all: other writers.
 As in most of his books, he lightens the dire situations his characters get into with wry humor.

-Sometimes it takes a killer to catch a killer.
+It takes a killer to catch a killer.

 “Oh, man--what a story!
 What an ending!
 Caught me completely by surprise and I loved it!”